mfrasca/ecto/guides/howtos/Navigating Relations.md

 ### Preloading associations

-Let's `preload` the relation! (and by the way let's type a few aliases for our tables.)
+Our relations was marked as `NotLoaded`, so let's load it, won't we?  (and by the way let's type a few aliases for our tables.)

 ```iex
 iex> alias Botany.Plant